| Department of Indigenous Cultures History and course orientation

 option of continuing their education in related

-Students are required to take a total of 130
+disciplines in Taiwan or abroad.
+Courses Students are required to take a total of 130

 credits.
 This includes 33 credits of compulsory